Ami Je Ke Tomar: Soundtrack

 The soundtrack for Ami Je Ke Tomar is composed by Indradeep Dasgupta and has lyrics written by Prasen (Prasenjit Mukherjee).

 Release

 The film released on 19 May 2017.

+Reception

 Critical reception

-In a review by The Times of India, the film was praised for being able to touch a nerve with the audience despite being a remake of a film with cultural differences.
+Upam Buzarbaruah of The Times of India rated the film 3.5/5 stars and praised for being able to touch a nerve with the audience despite being a remake of a film with cultural differences.
 While the acting of Ankush, Nusrat Jahan and Sayantika Banerjee was praised, the film was also criticized for plot holes.